GroovyWoo/Melanated-Machine-Learning/Daily-Log.md

 ##

+## 24 Dec 25

+- Continued the **Python Fundamentals** lesson within the AI & Data Science Fundamentals program.
+- Covered topics including:
+  - Programming concepts
+  - Fibonacci sequences
+  - Jupyter Notebook
+  - Python REPL (Read–Eval–Print Loop)
+  - PEP (Python Enhancement Proposal)

+- It was interesting to revisit **Fibonacci**, since I was first introduced to it through trading/investing — and later recognized how deeply it appears in **nature and plant structures**.
+Now seeing it again in the context of **Python and programming** added a new perspective.

+- Learned about the **embedded Python REPL**, as well as the **PEP process** for improving Python over time.

+- A key reminder from today:
+  > **“Comment while you code.”**
+  This will help document intent and meaning in my programs — especially for times when I need to step away and later return to the project(s).

+- Also spent time navigating and experimenting inside **Jupyter Notebook**.
+I know this will become a core tool for me moving forward, especially as I continue building skills through more hands-on practice.

+---

 ## 23 Dec 25

 - Started the **AI & Data Science Fundamentals program** from an AI platform/community hub.
 The program includes: